-With regards to notification and referral systems at the monitored PoEs, an ambulance was observed at each of the three monitored PoEs.
-Additionally, in cases where travelers are suspected of having contracted COVID-19, staff at Zurbatiyah notify the Department of Health, while staff at the other four PoEs notify the nearest health facilities.
-At all five PoEs, following the notifications taking place, unwell travelers are referred to the nearest health facilities for further health screening.
-Those arriving through Ibrahim Al-Khalil and Fishkhabour are referred to hospitals in Azadi, Kavin, or Lalav, while those arriving at Al-Shalamcha are sent to hospitals in Al-Sader, Al-Jimhory, or Al-Faihaa.
-Furthermore, travelers arriving via Bashmagh and Zurbatiyah are sent to hospitals in Penjwen and Al-Zahraa, respectively.
+No changes were recorded in this round to the notification/ referral systems that are in place at the three PoEs.
+An ambulance was observed at each of the three monitored PoEs, and staff at Fishkhabour and Bashmagh notify the nearest health facilities when travelers are suspected to have contracted COVID-19, while in this scenario at Ibrahim AI-Khalil's incoming gate staff directly notify the Iraqi Department of Health.
+As with the previous round, travelers arriving to KRI through Bashmagh are referred to the hospital in Penjwen, and those arriving through Ibrahim AI-Khalil and Fishkhabour are referred to hospitals in Azadi, Kavin, or Lalav.
 Burn units within some hospitals are now being used to provide treatments for patients that have contracted COVID-19.